SonlyF5020/yeoman-angular-grunt/README.md

-# angular-in-action
+# how to use

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+grunt serve

+#tips
+this project is created by yeoman

+yo angular angular_app